 What should I ask the Auctioneer?

 a.
-That the Auctioneer is licensed
+Whether the person is licensed

 b.
-That the Auctioneer has a good knowledge about the neighborhood you intend to invest in, such as property prices and the turnover of properties
+That the Auctioneer has good knowledge about the neighborhood you intend to invest in, such as property prices and the turnover of properties

 c.
 If the Auctioneer has sold any properties in the area recently